Special Relativity -- Applications to astronomy and the accelerator physics: Introduction

+In Chapters 4 and 5, we undertake a critical reexamination of the existing theory of light aberration.
+Even at first order in $v/c$, the phenomenon remains nontrivial, and the literature contains numerous incorrect or incomplete results.

+To analyze optical phenomena involving the relative motion of two (or more) light sources, it is essential to formulate electrodynamics within an absolute-time framework.
+When the sources are independent, the introduction of Lorentz coordinates presents no difficulty: each source may be assigned its own coordinate system with an independent set of clocks.
+The situation changes fundamentally, however, when a secondary source interacts with radiation emitted by a primary source.

+From the standpoint of special relativity, a key difficulty arises in such cases: a single inertial frame cannot provide a common Lorentz coordinatization for both sources.
+This fundamental limitation necessitates a deeper examination of how electrodynamics should be applied when light emitted by one source is subsequently processed by another moving system.

+It is widely assumed in textbooks that when a mirror moves tangentially to its surface, the law of reflection remains identical to that of a stationary mirror.
+This assumption, however, is incorrect.

+The fundamental error in standard textbook treatments is conceptual.
+The light beam emitted by a stationary source is described using the Minkowski metric, and it is implicitly assumed that the same metric applies to a moving mirror.
+This assumption incorrectly implies that both the emitter and the mirror admit a common Lorentz coordinatization within a single inertial frame.
+In the case under consideration, this is not possible.

-Suppose that we have a point source (and observer with his measuring devices) is at rest in the inertial lab frame and a (finite aperture) mirror is moving with a constant speed and interacts with the radiated light.
-It is generally believed that for a mirror moving tangentially to its surface the law of reflection which holds for the stationary mirror is preserved.
-This statement, presented in textbooks, is incorrect.
-We demonstrate that there is a deviation of the energy transport for reflected light.
-The result is extremely important from the applied point of view.
-According to the Babinet's principle, this remarkable prediction of our aberration of light theory is correct also for light transmitted through a hole in the moving opaque screen or, consequently, through a moving open end of the telescope barrel.
+To illustrate the physical consequences, consider a point source and an observer, together with their respective measuring devices, all at rest in an inertial laboratory frame.
+We show that when a finite-aperture mirror moves tangentially at a constant velocity and interacts with radiation in the far field—where the point source effectively produces a plane wave at the mirror—the energy transport of the reflected light exhibits a measurable deviation.
+This effect has important practical implications.
+According to Babinet’s principle, our theory of light aberration predicts an analogous deviation for light transmitted through a hole in a moving opaque screen, or equivalently, through the open end of a moving telescope barrel.

-We demonstrate that the aberration of light is a complex phenomenon which must be branched out into a number of varieties according to their origin.
-These branching out takes place depending on what is the cause of aberration - whether it is a jump in the velocity (with respect to the fixed stars) of the observer or of the light source.
-Aberration could undergo further splitting - depending on the physical influence of the optical instrument on the measurement.
+The agreement between the predictions of this theoretical framework and empirical observations lends strong support to our revised formulation of special relativity incorporating absolute simultaneity (see Chapter 4 for further discussion).

+Questions related to transmission through a transversely moving pupil detection system (e.g., the moving end of a telescope barrel) often lead to serious misunderstandings.
+These arise from an inadequate grasp of several complex aspects of statistical optics.
+Modern explanations suggest that the phenomenon of aberration of light can be interpreted using a ray model.
+A particularly interesting case is the transmission of light through a moving telescope tube.
+The rays of light from a star impinge on the telescope tube, and according to the prevailing literature, they do not interact with its sides.